 Return of data to APEM Ltd. followed the same process as in previous Scheme years.
 Spreadsheet-based forms (tailored to the receiving laboratory) were distributed to each laboratory via email.
-All returned data were maintained in an Excel format for storage and analysis.
+All returned data were saved in a standard Excel format and stored in a secure electronic directory for subsequent analysis.
 In this, and previous, Scheme years, slow or missing returns for exercises lead to delays in processing the data and resulted in difficulties with reporting and rapid feedback of results to laboratories.
 Reminders were distributed shortly before each exercise deadline.